 A person who holds a licence or permit in respect of a motor vehicle of a class specified in Schedule 4 column 1 is entitled to act as an instructor in respect of a motor vehicle of that class and any vehicle specified in column 2 opposite that class.

 [Regulation 12A inserted in Gazette 27 Apr 2001 p.
 2205.]

 13. Fees

-In respect of the matters listed below the following fees are payable —
+The fees specified in the Table are payable for the matters specified in the Table.

+Table